Google as a data controller

 - The web address of the page, or name of the app, provided the publisher allows such sharing

-- The category of that page (e.g., “Sports News”) and its language
+- The category of that page (for example, “Sports News”) and its language

 - The type of browser and device the user is using, and their device’s screen size